 The Elie Wiesel Center for Jewish Studies

-The Elie Wiesel Center for Jewish Studies (EWCJS) is an academic center and a program unit of the College of Arts and Sciences with currently thirty affiliated faculty.
+The Elie Wiesel Center for Jewish Studies is an interdisciplinary academic center of BU’s College of Arts and Sciences with currently thirty-one core and affiliated faculty.

-With faculty from across BU, we offer courses in a wide range of disciplines, including language and literature, history and religion, film, anthropology, archaeology, philosophy, and bio-ethics.
-In addition, we offer a wide range of academic conferences, co-curricular events, and public lectures.
-Through the Jewish Cultural Endowment, we offer assistance to other agents on campus interested in enriching the Jewish experience at BU.
+With faculty from across BU, we offer courses in literature, history, religion, language, film, anthropology, archaeology, philosophy, bioethics, and more.
+We also host an array of academic conferences, co-curricular events, and public lectures.
+Through the Jewish Cultural Endowment, we offer assistance to other campus agents interested in enriching the Jewish experience at BU.

-Named for Elie Wiesel, the 1986 Nobel Laureate for Peace and a member of the BU faculty for nearly forty years, we strive to maintain his legacy of excellent teaching and scholarship.
+Named for Elie Wiesel, the 1986 Nobel Laureate for Peace and a member of the BU faculty for nearly forty years, we strive to maintain his excellent teaching and scholarship legacy.

 Arts and Culture